 Special Note: Civil and criminal penalties may be imposed upon violators for copyright infringement.
-Civil remedies include an award of monetary damages, substantial statutory damages, which in cases of willfulness, may total up to \$150,000.
+Civil remedies include an award of monetary damages, substantial statutory damages, which in cases of willfulness, may total up to \$250,000 per copyright violation.
 Copyright law and compliance is not applicable only to Bands of America programs and events.
 It is the law and applicable generally to most public performances.